support from your company

 Our rigorous admissions process pays close attention to each individual, ensuring a strong fit between your achievements, experience and objectives.
 This page has all the information you need to apply.
 Please contact our Recruitment Team for more information at sloan@london.edu.

 Prospective LBS Sloan Fellows have many demands on their time.
-To ease the application process you can submit with just the completed online application form, essays, CV, academic documents (certificate or transcripts if available), one recommendation and the application fee.
+To ease the application process, you can submit with just the completed online application form, essays, CV, academic documents (certificate or transcripts if available), one recommendation, English test, and the application fee.
 This means you can submit your application pre-GMAT/EA test.
 The admissions team will then let you know if additional information is required.

-The initial screening process takes around two weeks, and if you are successful the time from interviewing to final decision will take four to six weeks.
+The initial screening process takes around one week, and if you are successful the time from interviewing to final decision will take up to two weeks.

 This is designed to be completed over several sessions.
 Save your work as you go and submit this when you are ready.
 All supporting documents (transcripts, essays, etc.) can be uploaded as you complete the online form.